This really is The Best Chocolate Cake with Chocolate Frosting!

 I have had to make decisions time and again as a blogger as to who I want to be in this space of mine.
 I need to temper my ambition with my call to care for my home and family.
 If I’m not able to participate on Twitter today it’s ok, because I worked on colors with my son.
 If I don’t get pictures taken of the really great meal I made it’s ok, because my family got to eat it.
 Some things still get to be special and private and just for us.
 While I still have big dreams for blogging, it helps to remind myself daily that I can take it slow and do it my way.

 In two years’ time I still feel like I only know a handful of you.
 I want to get to know you, and the only way I can think to do that is for you to tell me who you are!
-Leave a comment here on the blog, on my Facebook page, tweet at me, hit me up on Google+.
+Leave a comment here on the blog, on my Facebook page, or tweet at me.
 Leave a link to your Pinterest profile!
 Whatever you want to do just let me know you’re here and who you are.
-I’m going to pick one random winner to receive a box of hand picked goodies from me!

 And of course there must be chocolate cake.
 This was the other cake I made for the guests at my son’s first birthday party.
 It’s my favorite go-to chocolate cake with chocolate frosting and it is unbelievably perfect.
 Leave it to Hershey’s to get it just right.